• LAUNCH YOUR DREAM

 It’s Never Too Late to Live Your Biggest Dreams

-At the end of 2012, as everyone was working on their New Year’s Resolutions, I declared that 2013 would be EPIC for me.
-I am totally committed and on the path to live my biggest dreams, and I had a feeling that this year was going to be something special.
+At the end of the year, as everyone was working on their New Year’s Resolutions, I declared this coming year would be epic for me.
+I am fully committed and on the path to living my biggest dreams, and I had a feeling that my life was going to be something special.

 Two Tickets to Paradise